rodrigofontesdev/niver/README.md

 # Niver

-Niver simplifies the process of collecting and managing birthday party confirmations.
-The application provides an intuitive user experience for guests to confirm their attendance while automatically storing responses in a Notion database for easy organization and tracking.
+Niver makes it super easy to collect and manage RSVPs for birthday parties.
+Guests can quickly confirm their attendance through a simple and friendly interface, and all the responses go straight into a Notion database.

 ## Prerequisites

 - Git
 - Node
-- Notion account
+- Notion

 ## Getting Started